FOLLOW US!

 A lunar eclipse can only happen at the phase known as full Moon, when the arrangement in space is a line between the Sun, Earth, and Moon when the Moon is opposite the Sun in our sky.
 While a full Moon happens every time the Moon orbits the Earth—12 or 13 times each calendar year—we don’t get a lunar eclipse at each full Moon phase.
 Why?
 The Moon’s orbit with respect to the Earth is tilted a bit.
 Because of this tilt, usually the Moon passes a bit above or below the Earth’s shadow at full Moon.
 When the lineup is exactly right and the Moon’s orbit intersects the Earth’s shadow, the Moon passes through the shadow, and we see the Moon turn brown, red, orange, or gray.

-Lunar eclipses can be penumbral, partial or total, depending on how much of the Moon passes through the lighter outer part of Earth’s shadow or the darker inner part of Earth’s shadow.
+Lunar eclipses can be penumbral, partial, or total, depending on how much of the Moon passes through the lighter outer part of Earth’s shadow or the darker inner part of Earth’s shadow.
 If the Moon passes through the lighter shadow area—known as the penumbra—this is a penumbral lunar eclipse.
 If the Moon only passes through part of the darkest shadow area—known as the umbra—this is a partial lunar eclipse.
 If the Moon passes completely into the darkest shadow area of the Earth’s shadow, this is a total lunar eclipse.

 Solar Eclipses Explained